magooney-loon/JustSurvive/DOCS/LOBBY_BOILERPLATE.md

 ```

 **Why `leavingLobby` is needed:** `leaveLobby` fires a reducer and immediately calls `setStage('menu')`.
 MenuHud mounts and the `$effect` runs before the subscription update removes the `lobbyPlayer` row — so `myLobby` is still `waiting`.
 The flag blocks the redirect until the row disappears (then clears itself).

-This is safe because `subscribeToAllTables()` keeps all table caches up to date.
-If the player was cleaned up by `clientDisconnected`, `myEntry` will be `undefined` after reconnect.

 ---